harpreetsinghbajaj/blog/Tools/vim/README.md

 Word|word2 etc To select multiple searches in the vim

 Vim hangs on startup and then pkill vim opens the vim.
 This happens because it tries to connect to the x server.
 To resolve just unset the display variable or use vim-x

+Vundle is used in vim to manage plugins.
+So Iinstall vundle by just git cloning the repo in.vim/bundle folder and the update.vimrc with some commands.